Nynergy/rosette/README.md

 ## Usage

 _rosette_ requires your UWP codes be stored in a plaintext file.
-My personal convention is to put them in a '.sec' file, like the one above, which I named `example.sec`:
+My personal convention is to put them in a '.sec' file, like the one below, which I named `example.sec`:

 ```